Who can participate?

 Are there any risks to me, and if so, what are they?

-The coordinator will go over a consent form with you that will inform you of any associated risks.
+A research team member will go over a consent form with you that will inform you of any associated risks.

 Where is CNRM located?